Are you stressed?

 These ongoing connections are gifts, but online connection definitely has its limitations.

-If the pandemic has taught us anything, it’s to value the importance of connecting in real life.
+If the pandemic taught us anything, it’s to value the importance of connecting in real life.

 Yet another zoom meeting…